phosphor-icons/flutter/README.md

 ## Migration Guide

-To migrate from v1.0.0 to 2.0.0 you just need to change all your `PhosphorIcons.iconStyle` to the new syntax `PhosphorIcons.style.icon`.
+To migrate from v1.0.0 to 2.1.0 you just need to change all your `PhosphorIcons.iconStyle` to the new syntax.
 For example:

 ```dart